Helmholtz-UFZ/saqc/sphinx-doc/cook_books_md/DataRegularisation.md

 2021-03-20 07:54:59    164.690598
 2021-03-20 08:40:41    155.318893
 [10607 rows x 1 columns]
 ```

-So, the data seems to start with an intended sampling rate of about *10* minutes.
-Where, at the end, the interval seems to
+The data series seems to start with a sampling rate of roughly *10* minutes.
+Somewhere the sampling rate changes, and at the end it seems to exhibit an intended sampling
+rate of *15* minutes.

-have changed to somewhat *15* minutes.
-Finding out about the proper sampling a series should be regularized to is a
+Finding out about the proper sampling a series should be regularized to, is a subject on its own and wont be covered
-a subject that wont be covered here.
-Usually the intended sampling rate of sensor data is known from the specification.
+here.
+Usually, the intended sampling rate of sensor data is known from the specification of the sensor.

-If thats not the case, and if there seem to be more than one candidates, a rough rule of thumb to mitigate data loss,
+If that is not the case, and if there seem to be more than one candidates for a rate regularisation, a rough rule of
+thumb, aiming at minimisation of data loss and data manipulation, may be,
-may be to go for the smallest rate.
+to go for the smallest rate seemingly present in the data.

+## Regularisations

-So lets transform the meassurements timestamps to have a regular *10* minutes frequency.
+So lets transform the measurements timestamps to have a regular *10* minutes frequency.
 In order to do so,
-we have to decide what to do with the associated data points.
+we have to decide what to do with each time stamps associated data, when we alter the timestamps value.

-Basically there are three possibilities: We could keep the values as they are, and thus,
+Basically, there are three types of :doc:`regularisation <function_cats/regularisation>` methods:

+1. We could keep the values as they are, and thus,
-just [shift](#Shift) them in time to match the equidistant *10* minutes frequency grid.
-Or, we could calculate new,
+   just [shift](#Shift) them in time to match the equidistant *10* minutes frequency grid, we want the data to exhibit.
-synthetic meassurement values for the regular timestamps, via an [interpolation](#Interpolation) method.
-Or we could
+2. We could calculate new, synthetic data values for the regular timestamps, via an [interpolation](#Interpolation) method.
-apply some [aggregation](#Resampling) to up- or downsample the data.
+3. We could apply some [aggregation](#Resampling) to up- or down sample the data.

-## Shift
+### Shift

 Lets apply a simple shift via the :py:func:`saqc.shift <Functions.saqc.shift>` method.